Phone-GWP-group

 5 PP SYmbol

-Polypropylene is often used for products that are injection moulded and blow moulded, plus bottle tops, food containers and packing tape.
-Can usually be recycled.
+Polypropylene is often used for injection-moulded and blow-moulded products, bottle tops, food containers, and packaging tape.
+They can usually be recycled.

 6: PS